 CCN is comprised of six regional networks that serve as the contract vehicle for VA to purchase care for Veterans from community providers.
 The existing Patient-Centered Community Care (PC3) network will transition over time to allow for CCN implementation to occur region-by-region in a phased approach, beginning in Region 1 in the northeast.

 |Region 1 map||Region 2 map||Region 3 map||Region 4 map|

 NOTE: VA awarded a contract to Optum Public Sector Solutions, Inc. (Optum), part of UnitedHealth Group, Inc., to serve as a Third Party Administrator (TPA) for CCN Regions 1, 2, and 3.
-In addition, VA has awarded a contract to TriWest Health Care Alliance (TriWest) to manage CCN Region 4.
-Contracts have not yet been awarded for CCN Region 5 or CCN Region 6.
+In addition, VA has awarded a contract to TriWest Health Care Alliance (TriWest) to manage CCN Regions 4 and 5.
+A contract has not yet been awarded for CCN Region 6.